ash-project/ash/documentation/topics/about_ash/what-is-ash.md

 # What is Ash?

-Ash brings the batteries included experience to Elixir applications in a way that isn't tied to any one particular web framework or API/frontend technology.
+Ash brings the batteries-included experience to Elixir applications in a way that isn't tied to any one particular web framework or API/frontend technology.
 It acts as the one universal element that you can take with you no matter what changes about your application or how it interfaces with the outside world.
+Ash is built for velocity at day 1, but also for maintainability at year 5, a place where many frameworks and tools leave you high and dry.

 > Through its declarative extensibility, Ash delivers more than you'd expect: Powerful APIs with filtering/sorting/pagination/calculations/aggregations, pub/sub, authorization, rich introspection, GraphQL...
 It's what empowers this solo developer to build an ambitious ERP!
 >
 > — Frank Dugan III, System Specialist, SunnyCor Inc.

 Ash is an opinionated, composable set of application building blocks designed for extensibility.
 It shines when building web apps, APIs and services, but can be used for any kind of Elixir application.
 It integrates with the best that the
-Elixir ecoystem has to offer, and sits directly inside a standard Elixir codebase alongside the rest of your code.
+Elixir ecoystem has to offer, often used with Phoenix and PostgreSQL, sitting directly inside a standard Elixir codebase alongside the rest of your code.

 At its heart, Ash is a framework for modeling your application's domain through **Resources** and their **Actions**.
 These are the fundamental abstractions that everything else builds upon.

 ## Why Ash?

-If you've ever built a web application, you've probably experienced this: you write the same code over and over.
-Create a user?
-Write the database schema, API endpoints, validation logic, authorization rules, and tests.
-Add a new field?
-Update the database, API, frontend, and documentation separately.
-Want GraphQL instead of REST?
-Rewrite everything.

-**The problem**: Every piece of functionality gets implemented multiple times across different layers of your application.
-This creates:
+If you've ever built software professionally, you've almost certainly experienced one or more of the following:

+**The problem**:
-- **Repetitive work** - The same business logic scattered across multiple files
+- **Repetitive work** - The same business logic scattered across our application
-- **Inconsistencies** - Different parts of your app handle the same data differently
+- **Inconsistencies** - Different parts of your app handling the same data differently
-- **Maintenance burden** - Change one thing, update five different places
+- **Maintenance burden** - Changing one thing requires updating five different places
-- **Knowledge silos** - Each developer builds things their own way
+- **Knowledge silos** - Each developer builds everything slightly differently, leading to inconsistencies and inefficiencies.

-**Ash's solution**: Model your application's **behavior** first, derive everything else automatically.
-Ash resources center around **actions** that represent rich business operations.
+**Ash's solution**: Model your application's **behavior** first, as data, and derive everything else automatically.
+Ash resources center around **actions** that represent domain logic.
 Instead of exposing raw data models, you define meaningful operations like `:publish_post`, `:approve_order`, or `:calculate_shipping_cost` that encapsulate your business logic, validation, and authorization rules.

-Why are actions "introspectable"?
-Because when your code can examine what an action does at runtime, other tools can automatically build around it.
-Define a "publish post" action with its validation rules and authorization policies, and extensions can automatically generate appropriate REST endpoints, GraphQL mutations, admin interfaces, and API documentation - all respecting your business rules.

-This isn't just about convenience - it's about **modeling your domain properly**.
-When everything derives from well-designed business operations rather than raw database tables, your entire application becomes more maintainable and aligned with how your business actually works.

-## Built for Flexibility

-Ash is built from the collective experience of working with inflexible abstractions that eventually paint you into a corner.
-That's why Ash is designed with **multi-tiered configurability** and **escape hatches all the way down**.

-**You're never locked out of custom behavior**.
-Need to customize how an action works?
-Use preparations, changes, and validations.
-Need to override how data is fetched?
-Implement a manual action.
-Need to completely bypass Ash for a specific operation?
-Drop down to Ecto or raw SQL.
-Need to extend Ash itself?
-Use the same extension toolkit that powers AshPostgres and AshGraphql.

-This isn't accidental - it's core to Ash's design.
-We provide powerful defaults that work for 80% of cases, extensive configuration options for the next 15%, and escape hatches for the remaining 5%.
-Your Ash application is just an Elixir application, so when you need to do something completely custom, Ash won't get in your way.

-The framework acts as a **spinal cord** for your application: providing structure and coordination while allowing complete customization at every level.
+This is coupled with a rich suite of extensions to fill the most common needs of Elixir applications.

 > Ash fills the gap that brings Phoenix up to feature parity with a batteries included framework like Django.
 > Ash Admin (Django admin), Ash Resource & Domain (Django models & ORM), AshJsonApi (Django REST Framework), Ash Authentication (Django Allauth), Ash Phoenix (Django Forms), Ash Policies (Django Permissions)